-Each of the three small-business retirement plans may offer certain tax advantages, including:
+Each of the 3 small-business retirement plans may offer certain tax advantages, including:

-But this is where the similarities end, particularly with respect to whether the plans cover employees and, if so, who is responsible for making contributions.
+But this is where the similarities end, particularly about whether the plans cover employees and, if so, who is responsible for making contributions.

-"If a business owner knows what he or she is trying to accomplish with a retirement plan, it may be relatively straightforward for him or her to determine which plan is most appropriate for the business," Hevert says.
+"If you know what you are trying to accomplish with a retirement plan, it may be relatively straightforward to determine which plan is most appropriate for the business," Hevert says.
 "For example, is ease of administration an important consideration?
 Is it critical that employees be able to contribute to the plan?
 Knowing what you want and need ahead of time is a key component, because each plan has its advantages and disadvantages."

-The chart below compares the three plans in detail.
+The chart below compares the 3 plans in detail.

 Matching a retirement plan to your business

 As you consider the specific features of each plan, it's important to remember that there are always trade-offs.
 Think very carefully about your priorities.